KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 # Security
 ## Code signing
 Both the **ClientInspector.ps1-file** and the **AzLogDcrIngestPS module (AzLogDcrIngest.psm1)** are signed with my code signing certificate (2LINKIT - my company).
 This way you can run it, if you require scripts to be signed.
+Of course you can also choose to sign it with your own internal code signing certificate.

 ![Signed](img/codesigning1.png)